JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Nyayis_1.md

 Hail unto thee, O Ahura Mazda, in the threefold way [^1501]! \[Hail unto thee\] before all other creatures!

-Hail unto you, O Amesha-Spe_n_tas, who are all of you of one accord with the Sun!
+Hail unto you, O Amesha-Spe<i>n</i>tas, who are all of you of one accord with the Sun!

 May this prayer come unto Ahura Mazda!
-May it come unto the Amesha-Spe_n_tas!
+May it come unto the Amesha-Spe<i>n</i>tas!
 May it come unto the Fravashis of the holy Ones!
 May it come unto the Sovereign Vayu of the long Period [^1502]!

 2\. \[Hail unto the Sun, the swift-horsed!\]